Mark McGuinness: International career

 McGuinness is a Republic of Ireland youth international, qualifying through his Derry-born father (who grew up in Limavady) and playing for them at under-19 level.
 He made his debut for the Republic of Ireland under-19 side in March 2019 in a 5–0 win over Romania U19.

 He received his first call-up to the Republic of Ireland under-21 team in November 2020, for UEFA Under-21 European Championship Qualifiers at home to Iceland and away to Luxembourg.
 He made his debut for the under-21s in a 2–1 win over Luxembourg on 18 November.
-McGuinness scored his first goal for the U21's on 12 October 2021 in a 2–1 loss to Montenegro in Podgorica.
+McGuinness scored his first goal for the U21s on 12 October 2021 in a 2–1 loss to Montenegro in Podgorica.

+On 3 October 2024, McGuinness received his first call up to the senior Republic of Ireland squad for their upcoming UEFA Nations League fixtures away to Finland and Greece.

+McGuinness made his Ireland debut on 17 November 2024, starting in their loss to England.

 Personal life

 Mark's father, John McGuinness and brother Tom have represented England in bowls.